Skip to content

 Minecraft.
 Bedrock Edition syncs cleanly through your Microsoft account, and the Switch runs Bedrock.
 The problem is your Deck.
 Buy Minecraft the normal way on Steam and you get the Java launcher, which does not share worlds with Bedrock at all.
 So Minecraft only cross-saves with your Switch if you go out of your way to run Bedrock on the Deck, which is fiddly and not how most people install it.
 Treat this one as conditional, not a given.

 Fortnite.
 Epic’s cross-progression is the gold standard: skins, V-Bucks, Battle Pass and all.
 It is also irrelevant here, because Fortnite does not run on a Steam Deck.
-Epic has refused to enable its anti-cheat on Linux, and SteamOS is Linux, so the game simply won’t launch.
+Epic has refused to enable its anti-cheat on Linux, and SteamOS is Linux, so the game won’t launch.
 Your Switch progress is real and portable.
-There’s just nowhere on the Deck for it to land.
+There’s nowhere on the Deck for it to land.

 I flag both because they are exactly the games someone reasonably expects to “just work,” and the disappointment lands after you’ve already put hours in on one side.